Szymon-Michalak/iOS-Resources/docs/resourcesDocs/tools/Compiler.md

 description: Compiler
 ---

+Dive into tools and resources focused on Swift compilation and code analysis.
+From visualizing the Abstract Syntax Tree (AST) with Swift AST Explorer to exploring compiler optimizations and language features, these tools help developers gain deeper insights into Swift code structure and behavior.

 ### Swift AST Explorer

 Swift AST Explorer is a tool for visualizing the Abstract Syntax Tree (AST) of Swift code.
 It allows developers to parse Swift code and explore its structure, aiding in understanding and debugging.
 The platform supports multiple Swift versions and provides options for customizing the AST view, such as folding sequence expressions and showing missing tokens.